OutSystems/docs-support/src/licensing/detach-11.md

 * Knows how to develop, build, and deploy Android and/or iOS apps (applies to mobile apps only).

-### Technical pre-requisites
+### Technical pre-requisites { #technical-pre-requisites }

 If you are creating a new self-managed environment, you must:
  * Identify the exact Platform Server version and release from which you are detaching;
  * Create the new environment so that it fulfills the [system requirements](https://www.outsystems.com/tk/redirect?g=244db17a-7a98-4cb0-93c0-db91f1c91fd8);
- * Install Microsoft Build Tools 2019 on the environment;
+ * Install Microsoft Visual Studio 2022 on the environment;
  * Download the [installation checklist](http://www.outsystems.com/goto/checklist-11) for the exact Platform Server version and release from which you are detaching;
  * Follow all of the steps in the **Pre-installation checklist** section of the installation checklist;
  * Follow the mandatory steps in the **Tuning and Security checklist** section of the installation checklist.

 If you are reusing an existing self-managed environment, which is only possible if you are detaching from a self-managed environment, you will likely already have almost everything that you need installed and you probably don't need anything else.
-You will still need to install Microsoft Build Tools 2019 on the environment, though.
+You will still need to install Microsoft Visual Studio 2022 on the environment, though.

+For the Visual Studio installation ensure that the following workloads and components are selected in the installation:
+* .NET desktop development workload
+* ASP.NET and web development workload
+* .NET Framework 4.6.1 SDK selected in individual components
+* .NET Framework 4.6.1 targeting pack selected individual components
+* .NET Framework 4.7.2 SDK selected in individual components
+* .NET Framework 4.7.2 targeting pack selected individual components
+* .NET SDK selected individual components

 ### What will you lose?